quixoticmonk/thoughts/PITCHME.md

 - Run the regression scripts for the page, from the previous two sprints..
 @ulend
 ---
+### Lifecycle of a Jira card/story..continued
+@ul
+- Commit the development code to the dev branch and automation code into automation branch for the same story.
+- Submit the PR
+- Move to Pending Test
+- Re-run the automation tests and add any new ECIs or scenarios you noticed
+- Run the regression scripts for the page, from the previous two sprints..
+@ulend
+---

 ### What we learnt
 - There may be better frameworks for test automation.
 You need to find or write what works for your team.
 - Expanded to 3 teams now.